PolarAI/polarai-framework/CONTRIBUTING.md

 # How to contribute

-Everyone is welcome to contribute to Athena project.
+Everyone is welcome to contribute to PolarAI project.
 There are several ways to get involved.

 ## Community Guidelines